StreisandEffect/streisand/.github/ISSUE_TEMPLATE.md

 service or cloud provider?
-If so, please create a new issue in the Streisand Discussions repository instead: https://github.com/jlund/streisand-discussions/issues/
+If so, please create a new issue in the Streisand Discussions repository instead: https://github.com/jlund/streisand-discussions/issues/ -->

-If you believe you have encountered a bug, please fill out the following template and create an issue on this repo
--->

 ### Expected behavior: